Rough paths: machine learning for sequential data

 Introduction

 Understanding complex, multimodal, high dimensional streams of data is a key challenge in data science.
 Rough path theory (RPT) provides us with powerful mathematical tools that can be used to design new models for learning with time series data.
-Applications include weather modelling, cybersecurity, financial modelling and healthcare decision making.
-The focus of this interest group will be to discuss various topics at the intersection between RPT, differential equations, deep learning and kernel methods.
+Applications include weather modelling, cybersecurity, financial modelling, and healthcare decision making.
+The focus of this interest group will be to discuss techniques at the intersection between RPT, differential equations, deep learning, and kernel methods as well as how they apply to a range of applications.

 Explaining the science